Anthony Slama: Minnesota Twins

-Slama spent the 2008 season with the Twins' advanced A affiliate, the Fort Myers Miracle.
+Slama spent the 2008 season with the Twins' High-A affiliate, the Fort Myers Miracle.
 He compiled a 2-0 record with a 0.50 earned run average and 12 saves in the first half of the 2008 season—helping Fort Myers capture the Florida State League first-half West Division title.
-Along with teammates Robert Delaney, Brian Dinkelman, Jeff Manship, Wilson Ramos and Danny Valencia, Slama represented the Miracle in the 2008 Florida State League All-Star game.
+Along with teammates Rob Delaney, Brian Dinkelman, Jeff Manship, Wilson Ramos, and Danny Valencia, Slama represented the Miracle in the 2008 Florida State League All-Star game.

 For the season, he went 4-1 with a 1.01 ERA, 25 saves and 110 strikeouts in 71 innings to earn All-FSL Team honors, the Jim Rantz Award Twins' Minor League Pitcher of the Year and MILB.com's "Best Class A Reliever."
 He recorded the save in both division play off games against the Dunedin Blue Jays, and in the Miracle's one win against the Daytona Cubs in the FSL championship series.
 His 13.94 strikeouts-per-nine innings ranked third among all Minor League relievers, and his .173 opponents' batting average ranked eighth.

-On July 20, 2010, he was called up to the majors.
-Alex Burnett was sent down to make room for him.
-He made his major league debut for the Twins on July 21, 2010, against the Cleveland Indians.
-He worked one inning, striking out two in finishing a victory.

-He spent most of 2011 with Triple-A Rochester, but did play 2 games with the Twins in late May/early June.
+On July 20, 2010, Slama was called up to the major leagues for the first time, and Alex Burnett was sent down to make room for him.
+He made his major league debut for the Twins the following day, against the Cleveland Indians.
+Slama worked one inning, striking out two in finishing a victory.
+Slama spent most of 2011 with Triple-A Rochester, but did play 2 games with the Twins in late May/early June.